98% Success Rate

 For trekkers who want to hike for a little longer, a hike to Khumjung village (5-6 hours) may also be an option.
 While in the village we can visit the Edmund Hillary School and Khumjung Monastery (a monastery famous for housing the head of the Yeti!).
 Overnight in Namche Bazaar.

-We trek further along the Everest route and pass through beautiful villages and cross the Dudh Koshi River while also enjoying magnificent views of the Himalayan peaks along the way like Everest, Lhotse, Nuptse and Ama Dablam.
-After ascending on a steep trail we reach the Tengboche Monastery and spend some time there.
-Later we descend to Debuche to spend the night.
+We trek further along the Everest route and pass through beautiful villages and cross the Dudh Koshi River while also enjoying magnificent views of the Himalayan peaks like Everest, Lhotse, Nuptse and Ama Dablam along the way.
+After ascending on a steep trail, we reach the Tengboche Monastery and spend some time there.
+Later, we descend to Debuche to spend the night.

-We have optimum number of acclimatization days to minimize the chances of anyone being affected by AMS (Acute Mountain Sickness).
-Today we climb a terrain above the Pheriche village as it is well suited to give us a hiking experience in a cold condition.
-We walk up a slope overlooking the high Himalayan valleys.
+This day is set aside just for acclimatization.
+This will help minimize the chances of anyone being affected by AMS (Acute Mountain Sickness).
+Today we climb a terrain above the Pheriche village as it is well suited to give us a good hiking experience in a cold condition.
+After an uphill climb to the top of the hill, we are rewarded with great views of the Himalayas.
 Overnight in Pheriche.

-We begin by trekking back to Pangboche and crossing the Dudh Koshi River.
+We begin today’s trek by walking back to Pangboche and crossing the Dudh Koshi River.
 Next, we ascend on a trail which will take us to the Ama Dablam Base Camp.
-The Base Camp is a large open grassy area where we will be spending the rest of the day for acclimatization.
+The Base Camp is large and open grassland at the foot of Mt.
+Ama Dablam.
 Overnight at Ama Dablam Base Camp.

 We catch an early morning flight to Kathmandu after our long mountain journey.
-After reaching Kathmandu, we can take a rest or do some souvenir shopping.
-If we want to explore any other areas of Kathmandu, we may do that today.
-Our guides can help you with both souvenir shopping or sightseeing.
-There will be a farewell dinner in the evening to celebrate the climbers’ successful summit of the Island peak.
+After reaching Kathmandu, we can take the much needed rest in our hotel room.
+In the evening, we participate on a farewell dinner hosted by Himalayan Glacier to celebrate our successful summit of Ama Dablam.
 Overnight in Kathmandu.

 This is a reserve day to accommodate any possible delay in the Lukla to Kathmandu flight.
 If the flight is as scheduled, we spend the day enjoying Kathmandu’s delights.
 If there is someplace we wish to visit during our stay in Kathmandu, we may do that today or we can do some souvenir shopping.
 Overnight in Kathmandu.